BradleyMcGill/obsidian_lightning_talk/lightning-talk-demo/20-29 Learning/29 - Lightning talks/Obsidian/Presentation.md

 	- Fast to write
 	- Familiar
 	- Source control (git, google cloud, etc)
+	- Readable in Github (mostly)
 - Highly customisable
 - Plugins

+___

+## Why take notes?

+Its not about if you forget something as much as its about when you will forget something

+Its nice to have somewhere you can check for relevant information when you do forget

 ---

 ## Now lets start looking at some features

 ...